stoic1979/robovision/README.md

 - Face detection from an image using Haar cascade classifier
 - Eyes detection from an image using cascade classifiers.
 - Command line tool (under development) for various image processing features.
+- Auto mark attendance of an employee with AI camera software.

 # Coming soon...
 - Iris identification.